RkayG/iMuzic/README.md

 # iMuzic - Spotify Music Recommendation System

-Welcome to iMuzic, a web application that leverages the Spotify API to provide music recommendations based on your favorite songs or artists.
+Welcome to iMuzic, a Streamlit application that leverages the Spotify API to provide music recommendations based on your favorite songs or artists.

 ## Preview
 ![Homepage](preview_images/home_page.png)